DOJ-gam/node-typescript-sequelize-starter-template/README.md

-# Node js, Typescript, and Sequelize Started Template
+# Node js, Typescript, and Sequelize Starter Template

 - This is a Node js starter template using TypeScript and Sequelize.js for Object Relational Mapping (ORM).